kalanakt/kalanakt/README.md

 Here are some ideas to get you started:

-- 🔭 I’m 1st year Engineering Student in university of peradeniya in sri lanka
+- 🔭 I’m 1st year Engineering Student in university of peradeniya, sri lanka
 - 🌱 I’m currently learning python
 - 📫 How to reach me: telegram - https://t.me/kinu6
 - ⚡ Fun fact: "it's shoud be work now 🤣"